 A DBA, also known as “Doing Business As,” Trade Name, Assumed Name, or Fictitious Name, is a name used by a business that is different from the legal name of the business.

-When a business wants to operate under a name other than its legal name, the state of Delaware, like most states, requires the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Delaware, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register for a Delaware DBA?

-Any individual or business engaging in or transacting business within the State of Delaware must do a Trade, Business, and Fictitious Name Registration, pursuant to Title 6 Del.
+Any individual or business entity engaging in or transacting business within the State of Delaware must do a Trade, Business, and Fictitious Name Registration, pursuant to Title 6 Del.
 C. Chapter 31 § 3101 and § 3103.

 A business is required to register with the Office of the Prothonotary in every county where they are operating.
 For example, if you are starting a business and have a retail store in Kent County, you would only need to file with the Prothonotary office in Kent County.
 On the other hand, a landscaper servicing clients in multiple counties would need to register with the Office of the Prothonotary in each of those counties.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.
-The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which doesn’t get registered.
+The legal name of a sole proprietor or partnership can be the owner’s full first and last name, which doesn’t get registered in Delaware.
 Using the owner’s name for the business name works for many self-employed business owners, however many entrepreneurs want to operate under a distinct and brandable business name.